G11

 Misc Notes:

-Wikipedia's list of "Notable people associated with Stratford" (Joseph Hawley is included)
+Wikipedia's list of "Notable people associated with Stratford Conn."
+(Joseph Hawley is included)

 Andrew Adams, (1736–97) jurist, Connecticut delegate to the Continental Congress, state chief justice and signer of the Articles of Confederation, born in Stratford